ReviewETF Logo

 BGBL (0.08%)

 A common approach is to hold a mix — for example, 70% unhedged and 30% hedged.
-We covered this in detail in our Hedged vs Unhedged ETFs guide.
+We covered this in detail in Hedged vs Unhedged ETFs — The Best Option in Every Category.

 ETF